Are you trying to figure out how selling a house in foreclosure works?

 What Does Foreclosure Mean?

-Foreclosure is a legal process that occurs when a borrower is unable to make payments on their loan and the lender attempts to recover the balance of the loan by repossessing and selling the borrower’s property.
+Entering foreclosure happens when a borrower struggles to make loan payments, prompting the lender to recover the outstanding balance by taking possession of and selling the borrower’s property.

 But first, let’s get some common terminology straight related to foreclosure: